Course - Geotechnical Engineering, Advanced Course - TBA4116

 Learning methods and activities

-The course consists of a combination of lectures, tutoring in front of computers and exercises.
-The exercises shall be made by groups of two students where use of the computerprogram Plaxis is essential.
+The course consists of a combination of lectures, assignments and tutoring in front of computers.
+The exercises shall be made by groups of two students where use of the computer-program Plaxis is essential.

 Further on evaluation

-Digital exam with 3rd party software.
+Digital exam including use of 3rd party software.
 If there is a re-sit examination, the examination form may be changed from written to oral.